lolevbeer/site/_sections/section_3.md

 ---
 title: Events
 ---

+### Book your party
 Do you want to host an event at Lolev?

-### Book Space for your party

 Email us at [info@lolev.beer](mailto:info@lolev.beer) for details.